joeyb908/book-scraper/readme.md

 ## Setup

-The setup will install the dependencies necessary for the program to run.
+setup.py will install the dependencies.
 It will install the following:
 1. Flask
 2. lxml
 3. requests